 Ceramic is a natural, inorganic material, containing no harmful chemicals or volatile organic compounds (VOCs).
 It is naturally inhospitable to mold and microorganisms and can be safely cleaned without the use of toxic chemicals.
 Because tile is temperature resistant, it can be cleaned using high-pressure steam, which can damage some floor coatings.

 FDA and USDA regulations require that floors be “smooth” and “easy to clean,” but allow for slip resistance in high traffic areas.

 The difficulty with nonskid flooring in the food industry is that the more slip resistance a floor has, the more it holds on to dirt and soil.
 This is true of all flooring types.

 The purpose of covering an industrial concrete floor is to protect the concrete from corrosion and wear.
 It is important to choose a floor covering that is chemical resistant to any substances that might land on it.
-Even seemingly innocuous ingredients like milk contain compounds that can chemically react to eat away at the floor.
+Even seemingly innocuous ingredients like milk contain compounds that can eat away at the floor.

 Some floor coatings are chemical resistant but are affected by ultraviolet light.
 This causes fading of floors near windows or skylights.
 In some cases, it is only the color compounds that react with the light, but it is difficult to know for certain whether the fading indicates a deeper breakdown.

 Water resistance is also an important part of a corrosion protection system.
 When water seeps through microcracks in a floor coating, it can create dangerous conditions allowing microbial contamination in the concrete slab.